davedls/HANDAVis/README.md

 ## 13. Conclusion

-HANDAVIS represents a *modern, scalable, and community-driven approach* to emergency management.
+HANDAVis represents a *modern, scalable, and community-driven approach* to emergency management.
 By integrating real-time systems, AI, and multi-role coordination, it provides a powerful tool for improving disaster response across Western Visayas.

 "Empowering communities through real-time intelligence and connected response systems."